terraform-compliance/user-friendly-features/README.md

 `tox -e <provider>` to run all tests related to the specific provider (aws, azure, etc.)

 `./tests/cp_features.sh rm all` to cleanup unwanted features in test directories.
 (Can be useful when tox exits before finishing)

+## Thanks to

+[Checkov](https://github.com/bridgecrewio/checkov) for inspiration of most of the scenarios on release.